-Portulacaria afra or porkbush is a popular succulent garden plant in use around the world.
-It is an attractive, evergreen succulent shrub or small tree that can reach 2 – 5 m in height.
-It has small round succulent leaves and red stems.
+Reaching between 2 and 5 metres in height, this attractive succulent garden plant is evergreen with small round leaves and red stems.
 Small star-shaped pink flowers are borne en masse from late winter to spring.
 They are a rich source of nectar for many insects, which in-turn attracts insectivorous birds.

-The leaves of the porkbush can be eaten and have a sour or tart taste.
-The leaves are used to quench thirst, sucking a leaf is used to treat exhaustion, dehydration and heat stroke.
+The leaves of the Porkbush can be eaten and have a sour or tart taste.
+The leaves are used to quench thirst and traditionally sucking a leaf is advised in the treatment of exhaustion, dehydration and heat stroke.
 Crushed leaves can be rubbed on blisters and corns on the feet to provide relief.
 The leaves are chewed as a treatment for sore throat and mouth infections while the astringent juice is used for soothing ailments of the skin such as pimples, rashes and insect stings.
 The juice is also used as an antiseptic and as a treatment for sunburn.